 Gangliosides

 The name ganglioside was first applied by the German scientist Ernst Klenk in 1942 to a mixture of complex glycosphingolipids newly isolated from ganglion cells of brain.
-Subsequently, he demonstrated that, as part of an oligosaccharide chain, they contained an acidic carbohydrate component, which he named "neuraminic acid" - later termed "sialic acid" from the Greek "sialon" for saliva, from which they were first isolated, although it was not until 1963 that the first ganglioside was fully characterized.
+Subsequently, he demonstrated that, as part of an oligosaccharide chain, they contained an acidic carbohydrate component, which he named "neuraminic acid" - later termed "sialic acid" from the Greek "sialon" for saliva, from which they were first isolated, but it was not until 1963 that the first ganglioside was fully characterized.
 Innumerable such sphingolipids are now known that differ in the nature of both the glycan (glucose, galactose, N‑acetylgalactosamine and sialic acid residues) and ceramide structures.
 They are present throughout the animal kingdom, from echinoderms up to higher animals, but not in plants.
-Such highly polar, acidic and relatively hydrophilic molecules have distinctive physical properties, which are essential for the vital functions of gangliosides in the membranes of the central nervous system and other tissues.
+Such highly polar, acidic and relatively hydrophilic molecules have distinctive physical properties, and these are necessary for the many vital functions that gangliosides are now known to have in the membranes of the central nervous system and other tissues.

 1. Sialic acids and Gangliosides

 While these are speculations, there is some evidence that the loss of Neu5Gc in humans had complex effects on immunity, providing greater capabilities to clear sublethal bacterial challenges.
 Some NeuGc can be obtained from the diet in red meat and milk, and this can be incorporated into human gangliosides to a limited extent in foetal tissues, skin and some cancers.
-In the latter, preferential use of dietary Neu5Gc has been ascribed to their higher metabolic rate.
+In these exceptions, use of dietary Neu5Gc has been ascribed to the higher metabolic rate.

 2. Structure and Occurrence of Gangliosides

 Most of the common range of gangliosides are derived from the ganglio- and neolacto-series of neutral oligoglycosphingolipids (Table 1), and they should ideally be named systematically in the same way with the position of the sialic acid residue(s) indicated as for branched structures.
-A more convenient naming system uses a short-hand nomenclature proposed by Svennerholm in which M, D, T and Q refer to mono-, di-, tri- and tetrasialogangliosides, respectively, and the numbers 1, 2, 3, etc. refer to the order of migration of the gangliosides on thin-layer chromatography, e.g., the order of migration of monosialogangliosides is GM3 > GM2 > GM1 (sometimes denoted by subscripts, e.g., GM1 or GM1).
-To indicate variations within the basic structures, further terms are added, e.g., GM1a, GD1b, etc. This system cannot be understood intuitively by anyone unfamiliar with the analytical methodology, as GM3 has two carbohydrate residues, while GM2 has 3 and GM1 has 4.
-Although alternatives have been proposed that are more systematic in structural terms, the Svennerholm nomenclature is well established and is widely used, presumably because of its relative simplicity.
+A more convenient naming system uses a short-hand nomenclature proposed by Svennerholm in which M, D, T and Q refer to mono-, di-, tri- and tetrasialogangliosides, respectively, and the numbers 1, 2, 3, etc. refer to the order of migration of the gangliosides on thin-layer chromatography (TLC), e.g., the order of migration of monosialogangliosides is GM3 > GM2 > GM1 (sometimes denoted by subscripts, e.g., GM1 or GM1).
+To indicate variations within the basic structures, further terms are added, e.g., GM1a, GD1b, etc. This system cannot be understood intuitively by anyone unfamiliar with the analytical methodology (TLC is now used much less often), as GM3 has two carbohydrate residues, while GM2 has 3 and GM1 has 4.
+Although alternatives have been proposed that are more systematic in structural terms, the Svennerholm nomenclature is well established and widely used, presumably because of its relative simplicity.

 An alternative nomenclature, which is less used, is recommended by IUPAC-IUB and is based upon the ganglio (Gg) root structure (see the web page on neutral oligoglycosylceramides); it employs Roman numerals to designate each hexose unit and the location of the Neu5Ac along the carbohydrate chain with Arabic superscripts to designate the hydroxyl group to which this is linked.
 By this system, GM1a is defined as II3-α-Neu5Ac-Gg4Cer.